dribdat/dribdat/README.md

 * `TIME_ZONE` - set if your event is not in UTC time (e.g. "Europe/Zurich" - see [pytz docs](https://pythonhosted.org/pytz/))
 * `SERVER_URL` - fully qualified domain name where the site is hosted
 * `SERVER_SSL` - redirect all visitors to HTTPS, applying CSP
+* `SERVER_PROXY` - set to True to use an [external proxy](https://flask.palletsprojects.com/en/2.0.x/deploying/wsgi-standalone/#proxy-setups) and static files server
 * `CSP_DIRECTIVES` - configure content security policy - see [Talisman docs](https://github.com/GoogleCloudPlatform/flask-talisman#content-security-policy)
 * `DATABASE_URL` - connects to PostgreSQL or another database via `postgresql://username:password@...` (in Heroku this is set automatically)
 * `CACHE_TYPE` - speed up the site with Redis or Memcache - see [Flask-Caching](https://flask-caching.readthedocs.io/en/latest/index.html#configuring-flask-caching)